-Figure S3.
-Sensitivity analysis of relative efficiency in controlling seasonal epidemics, with fixed half-life.
+Figure C. Sensitivity analysis of relative efficiency in controlling seasonal epidemics, with fixed half-life.
 This figure is plotted in the same way as Fig.5 in the main text, but holding constant the half-life h of cross-protective immunity at 3 years.
 As a result, relative efficiencies in controlling seasonal epidemics are strictly lower than 1.

 C. Matlab code used for simulations in the main text